Federated Learning Workflows for Geospatial Data

 ) -> Tuple[float, bool]:

-"""Execute one FL round with DP calibration and convergence check.
+"""Execute one FL round with DP calibration and a convergence check.

-Each client runs a single forward/backward pass on its local batch
+Each client runs a forward/backward pass on its local batch before

-before gradients are clipped, noised, and aggregated.
-Without the
+gradients are clipped, noised, and aggregated.
+Without the backward

 """